 With Fusio we want to remove as many layers as possible so that you can work in your action directly with a specific library.
 Because of this Fusio has no model or entity system like many other frameworks, instead we recommend to write plain SQL in case you work with a relational database.
 We think that building API endpoints based on models/entities limits the way how you would design a response.
 You only need to describe the request and response in the JSON schema format.
 This schema is then the contract of your API endpoint, how you produce this response technically is secondary.
 Fusio provides the mentioned connections, which help you to create complete customized responses based on complicated SQL queries, message queue inserts or multiple remote HTTP calls.

 Fusio provides two ways to develop an API.
 The first way is to build API endpoints only through the backend interface by using all available actions.
-Through this you can solve already many tasks especially through the usage of the v8 action.
+Through this you can solve already many tasks especially through the usage of the PHP-Sandbox or V8-Processor action.

 The other way is to use the deploy mechanism.
 Through this you can use